-Who will operate RCM?
+Who operates the RCM?

 For more details on the ground stations:

-- Prince-Albert, Saskatchewan; Inuvik, Northwest Territories; and Gatineau, Quebec for S-Band command and telemetry reception as well as X-band data reception;
+- Prince Albert, Saskatchewan; Inuvik, Northwest Territories; and Gatineau, Quebec, for S-Band command and telemetry reception as well as X-band data reception;

-- X-band receiving stations in Aldergrove, British Columbia and Masstown, Nova Scotia;
+- X-band receiving stations in Aldergrove, British Columbia; and Masstown, Nova Scotia;

-- Northern Ground Terminal (Kiruna station from Swedish Space Corporation) used mainly for Launch, Early Operation and fast-tasking of the constellation.
+- Northern Ground Terminal (Kiruna station from Swedish Space Corporation) used mainly for launch, early operation and fast-tasking of the constellation.

 What is the expected lifespan of the RADARSAT Constellation?